-Q. Why was Sharing Tails created? – After many discussions with Dr. Paul C. Marsh, owner of Marsh & Associates LLC, about how most people in Arizona did not know that there were fishes unique to the state and how most were endangered or threatened, Carol Pacey decided to take matters into her own hands and create Sharing Tails.
+Q. Why was Sharing Tails created? – After many discussions with Dr. Paul C. Marsh, owner of Marsh & Associates LLC, about how most people in Arizona did not know that there were fishes unique to the state and how most were endangered or threatened, Carol Pacey decided to take matters into her own hands and created Sharing Tails.

 Q. Why kindergartners? – Kindergartners are perfectly suited to receive our program!
 They are excited about school and learning, and they are quite inquisitive when it comes to something new.
 We follow kids up as they enter first and second grades to allow our program to build upon the previous year’s information, and grow and change as kids grow and change.
 When we see kids in first grade, most remember something about our program, and by the time we see them again in second grade, they know Carol as the “fish lady” or “the fish scientist” and they are excited to see what’s new!

 Q. Will Sharing Tails visit any schools that are interested in having the program? – Probably yes!
 Our focus has been on public elementary schools because that was where we directed our original grant with the Bureau of Reclamation, but now that we are creating our own funding sources, we will visit private and charter schools, as well as any organization or secondary schools who are interested in our program.
 We will do our best to adapt our information and programming to what you are interested in for your organization.